jhipster/generator-jhipster-nodejs/ROADMAP.md

 - [ ] Validation
 - [ ] Export json/yaml for swagger to integrate with jhipster gateway
 - [ ] Needs way more testing of different relations, combinations for entity
-- [ ] Different pagination options
+- [ ] pagination options in client
 - [ ] Elastic Search support
 - [ ] Search api
 - [ ] Other core/admin jhipster management api and services with sending email